opattison/olivermakes/_posts/2014-11-06-design-notes-future-friendiness-robustness.md

 One example is Flickr, the photo sharing site.
 I posted *hundreds* of photos to from 2010 to 2012, and I was a paying customer.
 Although Flickr is not likely going away tomorrow, their focus switched to providing a “free” service (that is, ad supported) that could compete with more innovative services like Instagram.
 Flickr is not going away tomorrow, but it has outlived its usefulness for me, with poor interface choices, a diminished community, and a parent company that clearly does not care for its future.
 If I had relied on Flickr as my main photo library, I would probably be sorely disappointed now.

-If I want to escape a service like Tumblr or Flickr, I have to hope that I can export the content I have uploaded and then figure out if I can repurpose it.
+If I want to escape a service like Tumblr or Flickr, I have to hope that I can export the content I have uploaded and then figure out if I can re-purpose it.
 With an independent website and content owned directly by me, I can take my content elsewhere without having to do any sort of “exporting” or reconfiguration – it is already portable by its nature, and I have planned for it to be ported.

 By choosing a hosting-agnostic approach paired with a static site, I am free to set up S3 quickly and flexibly.
 I would be able to work similarly with any other basic hosting plan, should I ever need to migrate.
 My method allows me to pack my things and set up elsewhere in very little time at all, since my bare dependencies are: a domain, HTTP, HTML, and CSS (and [*maybe* some other stuff that I will get to](#an-accounting-of-dependencies)).
 The web and all its parts are decentralized by design, and I want my content to be as decentralized from infrastructure or publishing constraints as possible.